The MIR | Clarification of Terms

 The absence of an inner speech or inner monologue, defined in 2023 by Nedergaard & Lupyan.
 Some individuals experience silent inner speech or experience thought as abstract concepts rather than in verbal form.
 Research suggests a wide variability in inner speech frequency across individuals, but exact statistics are unknown.
 As this is a new term, its recognition and adoption may vary among researchers and practitioners.

-The congenital inability to voluntarily generate mental images, first recognised by Galton in the 1800's, it was formally recognised and defined in 2015 by Adam Zeman.
-The definition has changed slightly, as more is understood by researchers.
-This is not limited to visual imagery and can encompass any or all five sensory modalities recognised.
-People with aphantasia typically rely on conceptual thinking rather than imagery.
+The inability to voluntarily generate mental imagery, first recognised by Galton in the 1800's, it was formally recognised and defined in 2015 by Adam Zeman.
+Now understood as the opposite of hyperphantasia, revealing mental imagery occurs on a spectrum.
+The definition has changed since the discovery and is no longer limited to visual imagery alone, encompassing any of the five sensory modalities currently recognised; sight, sound, smell, taste and touch.
+It is referred to as multisensory aphantasia when more than one sensory modality is aphantasic.
+People with aphantasia typically rely on conceptual thinking in the abscense of sensory imagery.

 Attention-Deficit/Hyperactivity Disorder (ADHD)